jamesaevans/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

     This feature is available in accounts with Amplitude Audiences.

-Retrieves a single or multiple computation by ID(s).
-Find the computation ID by navigating to the computation in the Audiences web app and copying the ID at the end of the URL.
-The ID is bold in this example: https://app.amplitude.com/audiences/org_name_00000/computations/**t14bqib**/
+Retrieves a single or multiple computation by ID.
+Navigate to the computation in Audiences to find and copy the ID at the end of the URL.
+For example, `t14bqib` is the ID in  `https://app.amplitude.com/audiences/org_name_00000/computations/t14bqib/`

 !!!note "Multiple Computation"